elgabrielc/ai-case-studies/README.md

 ## About

-Gabriel Casalduc is a founder at [DIVERGENT.health](https://divergent.health) and [myRadOne.com](https://myradone.com).
-These case studies reflect deep, day-to-day use of AI tools in a real product and business context.
+Gabriel Casalduc is the solo founder at [DIVERGENT.health](https://divergent.health) and [myRadOne.com](https://myradone.com).
+Mechanical engineer via Stanford,turned independent SWE via the inexorable progress of information technology.
+These case studies illustrate deep, day-to-day use of AI tools in a real product and business context.
+Also examples of failure modes and complex system orchestration at the bleeding edge of (publicly accessible) AI capabilities.

 ## running list for easy addition on the go